gutobiogit/galena/README.md

 <h3 align="center">Galena challenger</h3>

   <p align="center">
-    Galena Challenger is a CRUD system that uses excel file as db
+    Galena Challenger is a CRUD system that uses excel file as db.
+    In this repository you have also the documentation and the tests
     <br />
     <a href="https://github.com/gutobiogit/galena/docs"><strong>Explore the docs »</strong></a>
     <br />